VOLUNTEERING[Last updated: 20th July 2014]I'm new, and I'd like to read? What do I do?

 - they specialize in this.
 And if you hang out on the forums here, and do some recordings, you might find some willing volunteers to help you record yours too.
 And we'll be happy to publicise it if you let us know about it.How can I volunteer to coordinate a book reading?

 Before you become a book coordinator, we ask that you record a few chapters from other projects, just so that you have some idea of the problems your group of volunteers might have.
-Also, check the formats of ID3 tags and file names, and how other book coordinators manage the process first.
+Also, it's good to see how other book coordinators manage the process first.
 If you spend some time on our forum, and don't want to record, but are keen on coordinating a reading, that would be fine too.
 Have a look at this page

 for more information.Will I get sued for copyright infringement?